whisperity/llvm-project/README.md

        to register build commands.
  * Start a CodeChecker server on the machine and leave it running during the process.
- * Execute `run-aa.sh`, which will run the analysis for each projects for each configuration, and store the results to the server.
+ * Execute `Analysis-Configuration/run-aa.sh`, which will run the analysis for each projects for each configuration, and store the results to the server.

 Most projects rely on build artifacts generated *during the build* to build properly, so even if you used CMake to obtain the build database, it is